Bitspark is a bankless money transfer company that helps you convert cash to cryptocurrency, globally.

 While Binance-branded platforms like Binance Uganda and Binance Jersey are technically fiat-to-crypto exchanges featuring fiat-to-crypto trade pairs, throughout its short existence Binance has primarily been a crypto-to-crypto exchange, and as a whole, it remains as such.

 Recently, they’ve opened up the possibility to purchase into crypto using a credit card.
 This is useful for those entering the market for the first time, but this type fiat-to-crypto bridge is not very useful for active traders, who for strategic purchases may want to trade in and out of cryptocurrencies quickly and flexibly.
 Plus, with 7-10% fees worked into the BTC exchange rate, it is not a very attractive way of buying Bitcoin.
+There is a way around those fees which allows you to deposit cash into Binance at much lower fees using the Bitspark mobile app.

 Stablecoins are cryptocurrencies pegged to another, usually stable and highly liquid asset.
 Often stablecoins are pegged to fiat currencies, but they can also be tied to commodities, such as gold, or even a collection of assets.